Cockshott Wood, Glebe Road, Bowness-on-Winderemere, Cumbria LA23 3HE

-Blackwell Sailing started, with support from colleagues at Whinfell Day Centre, in 1993.
-Using one old plywood GP14 and some borrowed buoyancy aids we were based at Millerground in the north basin of Windermere.
-David’s aim was to introduce sailing to adults with learning disabilities as a means to extend their experience of the outdoor environment and develop their social skills.
+Blackwell Sailing started, with encouragement and support from the staff at Whinfell Day Centre, in 1993.
+We were given an old plywood GP14 and borrowed some buoyancy aids.
+We were based initially at Millerground in the north basin of Windermere.
+Our aim was to introduce sailing to adults with learning disabilities as a means to extend their experience of the outdoor environment and develop their social skills.

 - 1995 the project moved to Blackwell Boathouse (hence the name)

-- Purchased a 17ft Lune Whammel boat and had use of an old RIB for which we purchased a new engine
+- Purchased our 1st Lune Whammel boat and had use of an old RIB for which we purchased a new engine

 - 2003 Moved to Cockshott Wood.
 David now running two sailing sessions per week with about 12 volunteers.
 Funding raised to install a hoist.